-Space, once the arena of great power rivalry, now depends on international co-operation for its costly endeavor.
-The aerospace industry represents the economic, military and technological level of a country, and is also an important symbol of a country’s comprehensive national strength and national defense strength.
+Space, once the arena of great power rivalry, now depends on international cooperation for its costly endeavor.
+The aerospace industry represents the economic, military, and technological level of a country, and is also an important symbol of a country’s comprehensive national strength and national defense strength.
 Of course, the development of the aerospace industry requires the help of tungsten metal.

-The mechanism design and safety performance of aerospace equipment are closely related to the physical, chemical and mechanical properties of the materials used, and tungsten metal has a series of excellent physical and chemical properties which can meet the requirements of material properties for aerospace and has been widely used in satellite, aircraft, aircraft engines and other equipment some key components.
+The mechanism design and safety performance of aerospace equipment are closely related to the physical, chemical, and mechanical properties of the materials used, and tungsten metal has a series of excellent physical and chemical properties that can meet the requirements of material properties for aerospace and has been widely used in satellite, aircraft, aircraft engines, and other equipment some key components.

-Tungsten alloy is the rotor material of gyroscope.
+Tungsten alloy is the rotor material of the gyroscope.
 It is well known that gyroscopes are the heart of navigation and control systems such as satellites, rockets, missiles, aircraft, submarines, and torpedoes.
 The stability of the gyroscope increases with the weight of the gyro, and the stability and control accuracy of the gyroscope can be greatly improved by using tungsten alloy as the rotor.

-If tungsten instead of molybdenum used for the import of solid rocket motor casing and throat lining, the use temperature of the material can be increased from 1760 ℃ to 1760 ℃ or more.
+If tungsten instead of molybdenum is used for the import of solid rocket motor casing and throat lining, the use temperature of the material can be increased from 1760 ℃ to 1760 ℃ or more.
 For example, the nozzles of the American Polaris A-3 missile are made of a high-temperature tungsten pipe with 10 ~ 15% silver penetration and the Apollo rockets were also made of tungsten.

-Tungsten copper composite (W-Cu composite) material can be used as a rocket engine nozzle baffle plate, it is enough to handle more than tungsten combustion temperature of melting point is 3400 ℃.
-Besides, the material is also suitable for rocket engines, hypersonic aircraft leading edge and thermal shielding of re-entry vehicles.
-The ultra-sonic aircraft developed in the United States is reportedly covered with about 400 kilograms of tungsten except for the head cone.
 The United Technologies Center of the United States has produced a boron-coated tungsten wire for aerospace equipment, which has the advantages of high strength, low density, and high stiffness and can be used as the shell of a rocket or the skeleton of a spaceship.
-Besides, high purity tungsten rods are also widely used in rockets, satellites, airplanes, and ships.

-Tungsten-rhenium alloys with good abrasion resistance and weldability is harder than pure tungsten, and its tensile strength at room temperature is up to 3260MPa, which is suitable for used as space station nuclear reactor material.
+Tungsten-rhenium alloys with good abrasion resistance and weldability are harder than pure tungsten, and its tensile strength at room temperature is up to 3260MPa, which is suitable for use as space station nuclear reactor material.
 Tungsten and its alloy coatings have high strength and thermal stability and can prevent nozzles from corrosion and erosion.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.